IBM-Bluemix-Docs/mass-data-migration/mass-data-migration-faqs.md

 ## **How long does it take to transfer the data?**

 From the time, a customer submits a Mass Data Migration Request to when their data is accessible in their {{site.data.keyword.cos_full}} bucket, the turnaround time can be as little as seven days.
 The transfer performance is affected by the number of files to be transferred.
 Transferring of millions of small files take longer than the same amount of data contained in relatively few files.

 <hr/>

 ## **How long can the Mass Data Migration device be kept?**

-A device can be kept onsite at no cost for the first 10 business days.
-This time frame doesn’t include the day that your device is shipped or the day you receive it.
+A device can be kept on-site at no cost for the first 10 business days.
+This time frame doesn't include the day that your device is shipped or the day you receive it.
 If more time is needed to complete your ingestion, you can extend your use for USD 30 per day thereafter (applies to US and EU regions).

 <hr/>

 ## **What network interfaces does Mass Data Migration support?**

 Mass Data Migration devices have 10 Gbps network interfaces with RJ45 (CAT6a) and SFP+ copper network ports.
 The RJ45 to SFP+ converter is included.
+10 Gbps interfaces have Jumbo Frames enabled.

 <hr/>

 ## **What is the Mass Data Migration default shipping option?**

-Mass Data Migration uses UPS Next Day Air roundtrip delivery to ship all devices.
+Mass Data Migration uses UPS Next Day Air round-trip delivery to ship all devices.
 The cost is included in the low, flat rate of USD 395 per device.
 Customers are unable to select alternative shipping methods currently.

 <hr/>